-- Replicable and scalable model solutions as well as tools and guidelines for replicable innovation processes, where innovation is on a system level - Demonstrated integration or coupling of different energy sectors - o Modernise and improve infrastructure (especially smart grids) as a key factor - Evolve and adopted models for interoperability in harmonised business processes and data exchange
+- Replicable and scalable model solutions as well as tools and guidelines for replicable innovation processes, where innovation is on a system level - Demonstrated integration or coupling of different energy sectors - Modernise and improve infrastructure (especially smart grids) as a key factor - Evolve and adopted models for interoperability in harmonised business processes and data exchange

-Technical research and innovation in projects should target at solutions within TRL 5-9.
+The Call Module aims to support projects reaching TRL 5-9.
 Activities with lower TRLs (3-5) may be included if they contribute to the higher project goal.

 Furthermore, given that projects in this Call Module are required to structure around integrated approaches, involving cross-sectoral and interdisciplinary research and innovation, the Readiness Level should be considered along more holistic approaches.
-In the absence of an equally established and commonly used readiness concept, this can be described, for example, by the Societal Readiness Level (SRL) defined according to Innovation Fund Denmark.
+In the absence of an equally established and commonly used readiness concept, this can be described, for example, by the Societal Readiness Level (SRL) defined according to Innovation Fund Denmark71.